anishLearnsToCode/java-batch-10/README.md

 engineers and are required to create efficient solutions but at the same time our programs should be highly readable and flexible and all the other snappy terms which makes it an art as well.

-To become proefficient in this art, there are many resources, and books and tutorials.
+To become proficient in this art, there are many resources, and books and tutorials.
 Each has it's merit and making the first step in any direction is commendable, but the cardinal factor at the end of the day will be you sitting down (or standing) and writing code.
 No book or resource can substitute that.